-The Statement of Accounts contains estimated figures that are based on assumptions made by the council about the future or that are otherwise uncertain.
+The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the council's Balance Sheet at 31 March 2016 for which there are significant risks of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2017 for which there are significant risks of material adjustment in the forthcoming financial year are as follows:

-Arears - At 31 March 2016, the council had a balance of sundry debtors of £51.1million.
-A review of significant balances suggests that impairment for doubtful debts of £33.4 million was appropriate.
+Arears - At 31 March 2017, the Council had a balance of debtors of £64.0m.
+A review of significant balances suggests that impairment for doubtful debts of £38.3m was appropriate.
 However in the current economic climate it is not certain that such an allowance would be sufficient.
 If collection rates were to deteriorate an increase in the amount of the impairment for doubtful debts would be required.

 Business Rates - The Business Rate Retention Scheme was introduced from 1 April 2013.
-The council must meet its relevant share of backdated business rate appeals.
+The Council must meet its relevant share of backdated business rate appeals.
 The outcome of successful appeals is always very difficult to estimate and cannot be predicted.
-The council has estimated that a provision of £1million, formulated from Valuation Office data and historical experience available at the end of the reporting period, should be adequate to meet future potential claims.
+The Council has estimated that a provision of £0.6m, formulated from Valuation Office data and historical experience available at the end of the reporting period, should be adequate to meet future potential claims.
 However this provision may not be sufficient to meet claims arising if greater success rates are achieved than previously experienced.
-The council's share of the provision is £0.3 million (£0.3million in 2014/15).
+The Council's share of the provision is £0.18m (£0.3m in 2015/16).

-Fair Value Estimations - When the fair values of investment properties and surplus assets cannot be measured based on quoted prices in active markets (i.e. level 1 inputs) their fair value is measured using the following valuation techniques Where possible, the inputs to these valuation techniques are based on observable data (level 2 inputs), but where this is not possible, (unobservable data), judgement is required in establishing fair values (level 3 inputs).
+Fair Value Estimations - When the fair values of investment properties and surplus assets cannot be measured based on quoted prices in active markets (i.e. level 1 input) their fair value is measured using the following valuation techniques.
+Where possible, the inputs to these valuation techniques are based on observable data (level 2 inputs), but where this is not possible, (unobservable data), judgement is required in establishing fair values (level 3 inputs).
 These judgements typically include considerations such as uncertainty and risk.
-Where level 1 inputs, are not available the council employs relevant professional experts to identify the most appropriate valuation techniques.
-The council uses a combination of techniques to measure fair value under IFRS13 depending on which is considered most appropriate.
-Changes in any of the unobservable data used could significantly affect the fair value of the council's assets and liabilities.
+Where level 1 inputs, are not available the Council employs relevant professional experts to identify the most appropriate valuation techniques.
+The Council uses a combination of techniques to measure fair value under IFRS13 depending on which is considered most appropriate.
+Changes in any of the unobservable data used could significantly affect the fair value of the Council's assets and liabilities.

 Pensions Liability - Estimates of the net liability to pay pensions depends on a number of complex judgements including those relating to the discount rate used, the rate at which salaries are projected to increase, the rate at which pensions are projected to increase, longevity rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the council with expert advice about the assumptions to be applied.
-The effects on the net pension's liability of changes in individual assumptions can be measured e.g. a 0.5% decrease in the discount rate would increase the net liability by £86.6 million, a 1 year increase in member life expectancy would increase the net liability by £27.4 million and a 0.5% increase in the pension increase rate would add £64.5 million to the net liability.
+A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
+The effects on the net pension's liability of changes in individual assumptions can be measured e.g. a 0.5% decrease in the discount rate would increase the net liability by £96.1m, a 0.5% increase in the salary increase rate would increase the net liability by £10.9m and a 0.5% increase in the pension increase rate would add £84.1m to the net liability.
 However, the assumptions interact in complex ways.
-As at the 31 March 2016, the council's actuaries advised that the net pension's liability had decreased by £34 million (2014/15 - increased by £42 million), as a result of updating estimates to reflect current market conditions.
+As at the 31 March 2017, the Council's actuaries advised that the net pension's liability had increased by £86m (2015/16 - decreased by £34m), as a result of updating estimates to reflect current market conditions.